-After the loan has closed changes in the scope of work are not allowed unless unanticipated deficiencies are found during the rehabilitation which will cause further damage to the home if not addressed.
-Any changes to the scope of work, including the reason for the change, must be documented in the file.
+After the loan has closed changes in the scope of work are not permitted unless unanticipated deficiencies identified during the rehabilitation process will cause further damage to the home if not addressed.

+Any change in the scope of work, including the reason for the change must be documented in the file.